 Implementation of the policy is the responsibility of the Head and Governors.
-Mrs Janet Dyson will act as link Governor for drug education, and other aspects of PSHE and citizenship at the school.
 Verbal feedback will include evaluative feedback from pupils, as well as teaching and support staff.

-Opportunities will be made to inform parents about their children's drug education and about wider support and concerns about drugs, both through written information and parents events.
+Opportunities will be made to inform parents about their children's drug education and about wider support and concerns about drugs, both through written information and parent events.